 Are you affected by the Bluewater Texas Terminal project?
 Landowner Condemnation Rights Attorney Philip Hundl talks about the project and its planned route in this video.
 Call 800-266-4870 for an appointment with Mr. Hundl.

 Summary of the Bluewater Texas Terminal Project Video

 – Hi, I’m Philip Hundl, I’m an attorney with Wadler, Perches, Hundl & Kerlick.
-Our principal office is in Wharton County in Wharton.
-We also have offices in El Campo and in Richmond and Fulshear in Fort Bend County.
+We have offices in Wharton County, Fort Bend County and Matagorda County.

 Today I’d like to mention a project that’s come to my attention — it’s a Phillips 66 project in Aransas and San Patricio Counties.
 It’s about 22 miles long from one end to the other end.
 One end is in Aransas Pass and it runs through more or less developed areas.
 The route passes north of Gregory, the Gregory-Portland area, and then it terminates near County Road 983.